LBNL-UCB-STI/routing-framework/README.md

 * Valentin Buchhold, Peter Sanders, and Dorothea Wagner.
 Real-time Traffic Assignment Using Engineered Customizable Contraction Hierarchies.
 ACM Journal of Experimental Algorithmics, 24(2):2.4:1-2.4:28, 2019. [doi:10.1145/3362693](http://dx.doi.org/10.1145/3362693).

+## License

+All files in this repository except the files in the directory `External` are licensed under the MIT license.
+External libraries are licensed under their respective licenses.
+Note that the compiled programs `CalculateDemand` and `ComputeUnionBoundary` use libraries that are released under the GNU GPLv3, and thus the compiled programs `CalculateDemand` and `ComputeUnionBoundary` have to be under the GNU GPLv3.

 ## Prerequisites